poojithavelamala2002/movie-discovery-app/README.md

 # 🎬 Movie Discovery App

 ## 🌟 Description
-A simple React application that allows users to search for movies and view their details.
-Built with React components, real-time API integration, and responsive design.
+The Movie Discovery App lets users search for their favorite movies instantly, view key details, and experience a smooth and responsive interface — built with React and real-time API integration.
+This project was built to strengthen my skills in working with external APIs, managing React components, and enhancing UI responsiveness.

 ## 🚀 Features
 - Movie search functionality with real-time API calls